THAILAND STUDIES PROGRAMME SEMINAR

-Some of the audience at the seminar (Credit: ISEAS - Yusof Ishak Institute)
+Members of the audience intently taking down notes during the presentation (Credit: ISEAS-Yusof Ishak Institute)